HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 It is intended for reviewing strategy, territory, required data and planned outputs before running hydrometry loading or DEM-based delineation.

+DEM/network-generated runs use `site_selection.input.mode =
+"generated_candidates"` with `site_selection.outlets.candidate_mode =
+"network_sampling"`.
+They write the normal selection outputs plus:

+- `candidate_generation.jsonl`
+- `candidate_outlets.geojson` when `write_geojson = true`
+- `generated_dem_network.geojson` when `write_geojson = true`

+These candidates come from high-accumulation DEM cells, constrained by `min_distance_between_outlets_km` and `max_generated_candidates`, then pass through the same delineation and selection stages as imported or station-led candidates.
+The generation audit includes accepted and rejected candidate cells, with rejection reasons such as spacing or candidate-count caps.
+When a BD Topage/custom reference network is loaded, candidates also carry `reference_network_distance_m`, `reference_network_score` and `reference_network_status`.

 The outlet GeoJSON files are point geometries.
+When a delineation produced an `outlet_snap_shp`, selected outlet geometries use the snapped outlet point and preserve the original candidate coordinates in properties.
+If no snapped point is available, the outlet geometry remains the original candidate point.
 The basin GeoJSON files contain the corresponding watershed contours when the delineation stage produced a readable vector file.
 If a contour is missing, the file is still written and the missing basin is listed in `hydromodpy_skipped_basins`.

+When `bdtopage_then_dem` is active, outlet GeoJSON properties also carry `reference_network_source`, `reference_network_snap_distance_m`, `reference_network_original_x/y` and `reference_network_x/y` so reviewers can separate the station-to-reference-network adjustment from the later DEM snap.

 Observation-led builds also write:

 - `observation_evidence.jsonl`
 - `observation_points.geojson`

+When production vector switches are active, observation points are appended to the `observation_points` layer in `site_selection.gpkg` and written as `observation_points.parquet` when they have usable coordinates.

 Observation points are derived from normalized evidence, not from provider- specific raw schemas.
 This allows the same review map to symbolize flow stations, piezometers or future observation types once their coordinates are available.

 The HTML map is a figure of control.
-It is generated from the manifest-declared GeoJSON artifacts, colors selected basin contours by area class, and uses separate symbols for selected outlets, rejected outlets when present, flow stations, piezometers and future observation point types.
+It is generated from the manifest-declared GeoJSON artifacts, colors selected basin contours by area class with light fills and thin edges, and uses separate symbols for selected outlets, rejected outlets when present, flow stations, piezometers and future observation point types.
+For generated-candidate runs, it also draws the vectorized DEM network from `generated_dem_network.geojson`.
+When outlets were snapped, the map draws the snapped outlet and a dashed station-to-outlet link for visible displacements.
 Optional `site_selection.map_context.layers` can add static context layers such as a territory outline, simplified hydrography or geology.
 These layers are for visual review only; they do not replace criterion evidence.

+Automatic influence layers are stricter than map context layers.
+They are declared under `site_selection.criteria.influence.layers`, intersected with delineated basin contours when available, and converted into normalized flags such as `major_dam_upstream`, `major_withdrawal_upstream` and `major_regulated_reach`.
+These flags are then consumed by the existing influence criterion and exported as auditable evidence.
+Geology and piezometer evidence layers follow the same rule: they are criterion evidence, not visual context.
+Geology layers are polygonal and fill dominant geology attributes plus surface fractions per class.
+Piezometer layers are point layers and fill the normalized observation evidence consumed by the `piezometer` criterion.
+Do not add the BD Topage snapping network as a default review-map layer: it is a reference used to constrain outlet placement, not evidence that the selected basins contain that exact hydrographic network.

-GeoParquet, candidate catalog export and Markdown reports are deliberately not enabled by default until their writers are implemented.
+Candidate catalog export and Markdown reports are deliberately not enabled by default until their writers are implemented.

 ## Selection Outputs

-`selected_sites.csv` and `regional_lab_sites.csv` currently share the same stable column contract:
+`regional_lab_sites.csv` keeps the stable downstream catalog contract:

 - `site_id`: stable selected basin identifier.
 - `site_label`: human-readable label, defaulting to `site_id`.